enterspeedhq/enterspeed-demo-nuxt3/README.md

 ### Nuxt3

-Clone the project and run: `npm i && npm run dev`.
+Clone the project and run: `yarn && yarn dev`.

 Create a file called ".env" and insert your environment API key and delivery api path like this: